Bradbuchholz/Bakery.Solutions/README.md

 6. Use the command **`dotnet run`** to start the console app, and then follow the propmts to buy some bread and pastries!

 ## Known Bugs
-* Currently no known bugs.
+* Currently program will end once the order has been placed.
 ## License
 _Copyright (c) Brad Buchholz_